87: Samantha Béart Joins the Party!

 I believe in you.

-And how they're impossible to read because they throw in words like, Empericus Dedicatium of the experiential fleet of the 13th Legiorium and you're like what the hell yeah yeah yeah
+And how they're impossible to read because they throw in words like, Empericus Dedicatium of the Experiential Fleet of the 13th 13th Legiorium.
+And you're like, what the hell?
+Yeah.

-so anybody who is with me on on that same journey of like I would love to read a Warhammer 40k book but not one that's gonna make me feel like I'm waiting through goop to try and understand
+So anybody who is with me on that same journey of like, I would love to read a Warhammer 40k book, but not one that's going to make me feel like I'm waiting through goop. to try and understand.

-have you ever listened to the audiobooks I haven't.
+Soja, have you ever listened to the audiobooks?
+I haven't.

 There we go.